Protect yourself from Fake Email

 In today’s digital world, attackers leave no stone unturned to gain access to your finances.
-Though your networks and systems are secured with robust digital securities, they are always a step ahead in implementing some malicious plan to penetrate your digital infrastructure.
+Though your networks and systems are secured with robust digital security, they are always a step ahead in implementing some malicious plan to penetrate your digital infrastructure.
 One such attack is carried out by sending a fake email posing as legit to gain information.

 Emails are becoming extremely popular and essential due to their convenience to communicate quickly and inexpensively for personal or professional reasons.
-It has paved another way for hackers to execute fake email attacks to grab your information.
+It has paved the way for hackers to execute fake email attacks to grab your information.
 These fake emails are also termed phishing emails.

 - 6 billion emails are sent and received daily.

-- 94% of the people fail to tell the difference between a real email and a phishing email.
+- 94% of people fail to tell the difference between a real email and a phishing email.

 Usually, phishing emails land up in spam folders, but sometimes they deceive the web and email security solutions and land in the client’s inbox.

 Tips on How to Know if an Email is Real or Not:

 In this blog, I have penned down some tips that will help you identify phishing emails from real ones.
 Let’s check them out.